You will fall in LOVE with these easy low carb keto muffins even if you’re not on the keto diet. That’s how addictively good they are!

 I seriously can’t stop making these things!

-So far, I’ve done plain, blueberry, banana (adapted from these Banana Muffins), and of course a chocolate version.
+So far, I’ve done plain, blueberry, banana (adapted from these Banana Muffins), strawberry chocolate chip, and of course a dark chocolate version.

-Gather all of the ingredients, and preheat the oven to 350 F. Grease a mini muffin tin very well so the muffins will pop right out after baking.
+Gather all of the ingredients, and preheat the oven to 350 degrees Fahrenheit.
+Grease a mini muffin tin very well so the muffins will pop right out after baking.

-They are fantastic pretty much every way I’ve tried – plain, topped with butter spread, cream cheese, or coconut butter, with mini chocolate chips or a handful of dried fruit or shredded coconut mixed into the batter, or spread with Healthy Nutella.
+They are fantastic pretty much every way I’ve tried – plain, topped with butter, cream cheese, or coconut butter, with chocolate chips or a handful of dried fruit or shredded coconut mixed into the batter.

-The flavor and texture of these almond flour muffins are somewhat similar to corn muffins, so they are great to serve alongside savory recipes too, such as this Lentil Soup or this Cauliflower Mac And Cheese.
+The flavor and texture of these paleo muffins are somewhat similar to corn muffins, so they are great to serve alongside savory recipes, such as Lentil Soup, Tofu Scramble (for a protein packed breakfast), or Cauliflower Casserole.

 While keto muffin recipes traditionally call for eggs, it turns out that making them vegan is easy!
 Simply use one of the numerous vegan egg substitutes on the market, such as Bob’s or Ener-G, or you can also make your own flax egg.